alan-turing-institute/DetectorChecker/README.md

 ## Overview

 DetectorChecker is an R package to aid in the assessment of damage to CT scanners arising from exposure to high energy radiation.
+While the target application concerns CT scanners, this package can also be used to analyze screen damage arising from other sources.

 ## Installation